What Is The Best Internal Temp For Brisket?

 Is The Internal Temp Of Brisket The Best Way To Know When It’s Done?

 If there’s a range when it comes to what temp brisket is done, what’s the best way to tell?
-Once the brisket temp is within that range of 192°-208°F, that’s when you can start checking the tenderness of the brisket.
+When the brisket’s internal temperature reaches that range of 192°-208°F, that’s when you can start checking the tenderness of the brisket.
 The true test of when the brisket is done is how tender the meat is.
-If you can slide a temperature probe in with similar resistance as warm butter, then the brisket is done.
+If you can slide a temperature probe into the thickest part of the meat with similar resistance as warm butter, then the brisket is done.

 The easiest way to check the tenderness without messing up your temperature monitoring setup is by using an instant-read thermometer like the ThermoWorks Thermapen ONE or the ChefsTemp FinalTouch X10.
 You slide the probe thermometer into the flat, the point, and the thickest part of the brisket.
 If the probe slides in like softened butter, your brisket is done.
 If you’re meeting some resistance and the brisket is still around 190°-195°F internally, let it smoke a little longer.